pulimento/blog/content/post/20190923-incredible-flashes.md

 draft = false
 +++

+Here is a video work in Times Square (one of the busiest places in the world).
+This won't be possible with classic illumination rigs.

+{{< vimeo 355020680 >}}

 😮 Those portable LEDs are stunning!

-{{< vimeo 355020680 >}}

-BONUS: Behind the cameras
+## BONUS: Behind the cameras

 {{< vimeo 360181747 >}}